ChristophePhillips/CurriculumVitae/myCV.md

 All the publications are **available in open access** via [Orbi@ULiège](http://orbi.uliege.be/ph-search?uid=u016440) and here is my [ORCID](https://orcid.org/0000-0002-4990-425X) page.

-The list of publications and publication indexes are also available on the usual platforms such as [Google Scholar](https://scholar.google.be/citations?user=U6i6DFYAAAAJ) and [Scopus](http://www.scopus.com/authid/detail.url?authorId=7403135552 ).
+The list of publications and publication indexes are also available on the usual platforms such as [Google Scholar](https://scholar.google.be/citations?user=U6i6DFYAAAAJ) and [Scopus](http://www.scopus.com/authid/detail.url?authorId=7403135552).

+A short selection of papers and talks is listed [here](https://hackmd.io/@cphillips/rkB08JWju).

 ### Software developments